woodard/libabigail/doc/manuals/abidiff.rst

     ELF binary.
 It thus considers functions and variables which are defined and exported in the ELF sense.

+  * ``--kmi-whitelist | -kaw`` <*path-to-whitelist*>

+    When analyzing a Linux kernel binary, this option points to the white list of names of ELF symbols of functions and variables which ABI must be considered.
+That white list is called a "Kernel Module Interface white list".
+This is because for the Kernel, we don't talk about ``ABI``; we rather talk about the interface between the Kernel and its module.
+Hence the term ``KMI`` rather than ``ABI``.

+    Any other function or variable which ELF symbol are not present in that white list will not be considered by this tool.

+    If this option is not provided -- thus if no white list is provided -- then the entire KMI, that is, the set of all publicly defined and exported functions and global variables by the Linux Kernel binaries, is considered.

   * ``--drop-private-types``

     This option is to be used with the ``--headers-dir1`` and